Encyclopaedia Inflationaris: One Parameter Models

 \subsubsection{Theoretical Justifications}

 The Minimal Supersymmetric Standard Model (MSSM) is an extension of the Standard Model of particle physics.
 Its Lagrangian is characterized by the following super potential

-The quantity $Q_i$ denotes a doublet of left handed quarks super fields where $i$ is a family index.
+The quantity $Q_i$ denotes a doublet of left handed quarks superfields where $i$ is a family index.
 In practice this means that

-where the components of the doublets are super fields.
+where the components of the doublets are superfields.
 For instance, the scalar part of $U$ is the $\tilde{u}$ squark and its fermionic part is the ordinary $u$ quark.
 Of course, there is also a color index $a=1,2,3$ and, in fact, one should write the corresponding doublet as $Q_{ia}$.
-Moreover, one can also introduce a third $\mbox{SU}(2)_{\mathrm L}$ index $\alpha=1,2$ and write $Q_{ia\alpha}$ with, for instance, $Q_{1a1}=U$ and $Q_{1a2}=D$.
-On the other hand, the quantities $U^{\uc}_j$ and $D^{\uc}_j$ denotes the right handed super fields where $j$ is the family index (and the color index has been ignored in order to simplify the notation): for instance, $U^{\uc}_2$ means the right handed charm quark super field which is a singlet under $\mbox{SU}(2)_{\mathrm L}$.
+Moreover, one can also introduce a third $\mathrm{SU}(2)_{\uL}$ index $\alpha=1,2$ and write $Q_{ia\alpha}$ with, for instance, $Q_{1a1}=U$ and $Q_{1a2}=D$.
+On the other hand, the quantities $U^{\uc}_j$ and $D^{\uc}_j$ denotes the right handed superfields where $j$ is the family index (and the color index has been ignored in order to simplify the notation): for instance, $U^{\uc}_2$ means the right handed charm quark superfield which is a singlet under $\mathrm{SU}(2)_\uL$.

 In the same fashion, $L_i$ denotes a doublet of left handed lepton superfields